Azure/Industrial-IoT/docs/manual/readme.md

 - OPC Publisher Module

-  The OPC Publisher module runs on Azure IoT Edge and connects to OPC UA-enabled assets, reads data from them using OPC UA subscriptions, converts the resulting OPC UA “Data Changed Notifications” into OPC UA PubSub messages, and sends them to the cloud via [IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/module-edgeagent-edgehub).
+  The OPC Publisher module runs on Azure IoT Edge and connects to OPC UA-enabled assets, reads data from them using OPC UA subscriptions, converts the resulting OPC UA "Data Changed Notifications" into OPC UA PubSub messages, and sends them to the cloud via [IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/module-edgeagent-edgehub).
 It can be configured from the cloud or locally via a configuration file.

 - OPC Twin Module